graphfoundation/ongdb-browser/README.md

 # ONgDB Browser (AKA Neo4j Browser)

-Neo4j Browser is the general purpose user interface for working with Neo4j.
+ONgDB Browser is a fork of Neo4j Browser and is the general purpose user interface for working with ONgDB.
 Query, visualize, administrate and monitor the database with modern and easy-to-use tools.

 ![neo4j browser screenshot](./.github/neo4j-browser-screenshot.png)